jailbirt/theeye-docs/elkDataInjection/README.md

 For example, you'll find a _monitor_ action in ELK data as a monitor-crud topic.

 ##### Non-CRUD Events
-This events can be identified as the following topics:
+This events can be identified as follows:

 - agent-version: every time the agent version is updated.
 - host-stats: every time host-status is updated**